Charleston Alimony Attorneys

 Insight from a Skilled Divorce Lawyer

 Alimony is a type of support payment made by one spouse to another after a divorce.
 Alimony has been a component of divorce proceedings for more than a century and is designed to help individuals whose spouses have significantly more income.

-When the court is deciding to order alimony, they will look at many factors, including:
+- When the court is deciding to order alimony, they will look at the following:

-At Shaw Law Firm, our experienced family law and divorce lawyer has the knowledge and skill to guide you through this difficult time.
+At Shaw Law Firm, LLC, our experienced family law and divorce lawyers have the knowledge and skill to guide you through this difficult time.
 Attorney Heather Shaw takes a compassionate approach with her clients, yet remains an unwavering advocate for their best interests.

-The Mt Pleasant family law attorney at our firm can help you settle on a fair alimony payment.
+The Charleston family law attorneys at our firm can help you settle on a fair alimony payment.
 Contact our skilled legal team at (843) 256-3499.

 Common Myths & Misconceptions

 - This myth stems from the early days of alimony when men were the primary earners in nearly every household.
 These days, a woman who earns more than her spouse may be ordered to make alimony payments.

 - Although alimony certainly isn’t going anywhere, it is never automatic and requires an analysis of many factors before it is awarded.